 - Down-alternative pillows are often machine washable

-- Memory foam & latex usually require spot cleaning
+- Memory foam and latex typically require spot cleaning

-Fabric durability also depends on GSM (grams per square meter); higher-GSM pillow covers tend to resist tearing, washing wear, and flattening over time.
+Fabric durability can also depend on GSM (grams per square meter).
+Higher-GSM covers may better resist tearing and washing wear.

 Frequently Asked Questions